jthegedus/meta-cloud-builders/README.md

 ## meta-triggers

-> Watch and deploy all your Cloud Build Triggers on Trigger config changes.
+> Watch and deploy all your Cloud Build Triggers on config changes.
+If a trigger is updated, removed or created it will automatically get applied.

 Manually build this image into your project once.